KhamisiKibet/Docs-QT-PyQt-PySide-Custom-Widgets/docs/Updating old GUI app to work with the current Custom Widgets module update _ PySide_PyQt.md

     Replace 'ui-path' with you ui path or folder, fo this case the ui folder is 'ui'.
     Repace 'your-lib' with your qt lib, or remove argument(--qt-library your-lib) if youre using ``PySide6``

+- Remember to update the ``promoted`` classes inside the UI files.
+Also, do not forget to update your ``import`` statements inside your python files.

 - RUN your project.
     > Be patient, new missing icon files will be generated.
 View your terminal for `app theme` progress activities.

 **That's all.
 HAPPY CODING**

+You found this helpful?
+[Support this project ](https://www.patreon.com/spinntv)
 ## License

 MIT